 If anything were possible, I would choose to spend my days in service, helping people authentically and practically love themselves and the real challenges of their lives in an embodied way as the foundation for creating a better world.
 It is my deepest yearning to offer my wise and motherly nature to help reduce the suffering of collective existence, one heart at a time.

-I currently live a humble, beautiful, and love-filled life in the Northern California Sierras.
+I currently live a humble, beautiful, and love-filled life in Northern California.
 It would be my deepest joy to meet and work with you.

 Jeffrey Whitebear Domagalski